Plantar Fasciitis: causes, symptoms and treatments

 For more information or to schedule a consultation, please call (877) 736-6001 or make an appointment online now.

-University Foot & Ankle Institute is conveniently located throughout Southern California and the Los Angeles area, as diabetic foot doctors near me are available at locations in or near Santa Monica (on Wilshire Blvd.), Beverly Hills, West Los Angeles, Manhattan Beach, Santa Barbara, Westlake Village, and Valencia California, to name a few.
+University Foot & Ankle Institute is conveniently located throughout Southern California and the Los Angeles area, as plantar fasciitis foot doctors near me are available at locations in or near Santa Monica (on Wilshire Blvd.), Beverly Hills, West Los Angeles, Manhattan Beach, Santa Barbara, Westlake Village, and Valencia California, to name a few.

 Save